ajosedev/knowledge/notes/20200402104023-components-margin.md

 > Margin is like putting glue on something before you’ve decided what to stick it to, or if it should be stuck to anything

 Instead, use layout components that encapsulate margin-related styling, such as `Stack`, `Spacer`, etc. or things such as CSS Grid.
+Think about the 'gap'.

 Padding is fine as it affects inner, margin is not as it affects outer.